tom-seddon/b2/doc/Overview.md

 Click `Keyboard` > `Keyboard layouts...` to bring up the keyboard layout dialog.
-Select the keymap of interest in the left hand list, and use the BBC keyboard map to edit which PC keys map to which BBC keys.
+Select the keymap of interest in the left hand list, and use the BBC keyboard maps to edit which PC keys map to which BBC keys.

-(Note that the BBC keyboard map always shows the Master 128 keypad, though the keypad is only active in Master 128 mode.)
+Four BBC keyboard maps are shown: BBC B/B+, Master 128, Master Compact, and Electron.
+Not all have exactly the same set of keys, but where appropriate, keys are shared, so the same keymap can work with all models.
+For example, configuring the `A` key for BBC B/B+ will also configure the `A` key for Master 128, Master Compact, and Electron.

 Hover over a BBC key to see a little `Edit PC Keys` popup, showing which PC keys correspond to it.
 While the popup is visible, press a